developerforce/salesforce-slack-starter-kit/README.md

 # Salesforce Slack Starter Kit

-Before looking into this project, we recommend you look into [Salesforce Slack SDK](https://developer.salesforce.com/blogs/2021/09/introducing-foyer-native-slack-integration-for-the-salesforce-platform) (currently in pilot for ISVs).
+Before looking into this project, we recommend you look into [Apex SDK for Slack](https://developer.salesforce.com/blogs/2021/09/introducing-foyer-native-slack-integration-for-the-salesforce-platform) (currently in pilot for ISVs).
 Be sure to check back Salesforce [developer blog](https://developer.salesforce.com/blogs) regularly for announcements on future milestones of Salesforce Slack SDK.
 If you want to become part of the pilot, contact your technical account manager.

 If you decide to build a custom Slack App integrated with Salesforce from scratch, this project can help you get started.

 ## Current Limitation

+1. Do not use this if you are building the Slack app for AppExchange/Slack App Directory

-Multiple salesforce org connections to a single Slack workspace are not supported.
-Note that Salesforce Slack SDK plans to support this feature.
+2. Multiple salesforce org connections to a single Slack workspace are not supported.

+Note that Apex SDK for Slack plans to support above features.

 ## About the Project